hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 At the same time, I would request the central govt to go for a more structured phase wise, dose aware vaccination drive, rather than the current musical chair, that the unconnected commoners are needed to participate in currently, till one gets vaccinated.

-Also if the cowin site itself provides a state level view in one shot, then there would be no need for this program, Unless one is looking at extending this with automatic periodic check and notification purpose.
-This would be especially true provided the existing cowin site caches the data locally on the client side, else this logic would be slightly efficient, at the expense of slightly stale data (but given that CoWin public api data is already time delayed potentially this shouldnt matter).

 Things to Note